 A couple people have posted some great tie-down designs in the Forum since I made my original tie-down video (see the video at the bottom of this page), and after several attempts at combining their ideas with my no-sewing policy, this new tie-down design was born.
-[I don’t have anything against sewing – it’s great if you have the skill – I just want the DIY Packraft designs to be accessible to as many people as possible, and many of us don’t have sewing machines.]
+[I don’t have anything against sewing – it’s great if you have a sewing machine and know how to use it – I just want the DIY Packraft designs to be accessible to as many people as possible, and most of us don’t have sewing machines.]

 These tie-downs can be made from scrap floor and tube fabric, which is included with every V3 kit, plus an optional D-ring.
 (I found a packet of 20 D-rings on Amazon for under $4.)

-The design can also be modified to make different loops and handles similar to these examples:
+The design can also be modified to make different loops and handles similar to these examples seen on an inflatable dinghy:

 Here’s how I make them: